novellac/vue-computer-set-up/README.md

 # Set Up Your Computer for VueJS

+If you are new to VueJS, this is one place where you can start.
+Since I think that Windows can  be tricker to get started on, I've tried to pay special attention to Windows users throughout this guide.

+_If you have questions, or would like to have something explained in more detail, please create an issue. if you want to make contributions, please create a Pull Request with a very clear description of the change you propose and why.
+This project functions under the [Geek Feminism Code of Conduct].(https://geekfeminismdotorg.wordpress.com/about/code-of-conduct/)_

+##Steps to Vue!
+(Follow them loosely, or in strict order, or not at all! :-))
 - Node ([Node.JS](https://nodejs.org/en/download/))
     - What is Node? ([Wikipedia](https://en.wikipedia.org/wiki/Node.js))
     - Open terminal, check node -v